You are here

 2. the scope of the search was strictly limited to that which is necessary for the discovery of weapons.

 “Reasonable suspicion” is a particularized and objective basis for suspecting the plaintiff is armed.
-The officer[s] [is] [are] permitted to draw on [his] [her] [their] own experience and specialized training to make inferences from and deductions about the cumulative information available to [him] [her] [them].
+The officer[s] [is] [are] permitted to draw on [his] [her] [other pronoun] own experience and specialized training to make inferences from and deductions about the cumulative information available to [him] [her] [other pronoun].

 Comment